basileus-v/twin-col-tree-nav-directive/README.md

 Angular Directive: Twin Miller Columns Tree Navigation
 ======================================================
-This is an angular directive that provides a tree navigation in the form of twin miller columns which shows the current selected tree node with its siblings in the left column and the children of the selected tree node in the right column.
+This is an Angular JS directive that provides a tree navigation in the form of twin miller columns which shows the current selected tree node with its siblings in the left column and the children of the selected tree node in the right column.
 When a child, that itself got children, is selected it is (together